-To send flowers in memory of Sherry Jones Gibson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Sherry Jones Gibson, please visit our Heartfelt Sympathies Store.

 Sherry’s life was characterized by artistic endeavors, breeding and showing her beloved golden retrievers, and even raising horses in her own backyard.
 Sherry was the one who decorated her house for Christmas in big ways before it was a trend which characterized the way she approached all of her projects.
 She never did anything in a small way or because other people did it.
 In the 70s, she got interested in tennis and charmingly convinced the small town of Dermott to build a tennis facility.